Dev-016/Abstract_Reader/README.md

 and 2018.
 These works are classified by category (as survey work vs. solution work).
 In the case of solution works, we focus on the construction of sentiment lexicon and corpus.
-We also propose new trends in Arabic sentiment analysis, mainly employing deep learning techniques.' from the paper 'English vs Arabic Sentiment Analysis: A Survey Presenting 100 Work Studies, Resources and Tools'.Describes, includes or relates to 'generating or extracting a collection of related words', you must start your answer with the word 'yes' or 'no' and then your detailed reasoning.'
+We also propose new trends in Arabic sentiment analysis, mainly employing deep learning techniques.' from the paper 'English vs Arabic Sentiment Analysis: A Survey Presenting 100 Work Studies, Resources and Tools'**.
+Describes, includes or relates to **'generating or extracting a collection of related words'**, you must start your answer with the word 'yes' or 'no' and then your detailed reasoning.'
 text-davinci-003: No. The abstract does not describe, include, or relate to generating or extracting a collection of related words.
 It instead describes the three main approaches used to determine whether a document or sentence expresses a positive or negative sentiment, the lack of resources for Arabic sentiment analysis, and the survey of 100 recent papers